swashcap/portland-cafes/README.md

 `API_KEY='your api key here'`

+You also need to start up a list of places you want to ignore in the results.
+You'll inevitably have _some_.
+This is achieved by adding to your .env file:

+`UNDESIRABLE_LOCATIONS=McDonalds,Starbucks`

 All you have to do is set up the database and it's ready to go.
 Just run `rake db:create` and `rake db:schema`.
 Your database is set and you can run `rake radar`.
 This will generate the results.json file in the base of the Angular application.
 Go wild.

 _Rake everywhere_